 When can they apply?
-Anytime, For more information, visit: http://doee.dc.gov/src
+Anytime.
+For more information, visit: http://doee.dc.gov/src

-Other Potential Opportunities: The Watershed Protection Division, Restoration Branch will accept suggestions from non-profit organizations for projects or programs that do not currently exist within DOEE.
-If deemed feasible and beneficial, DOEE may award grant funding to support the project it deemed feasible and supportive of agency priorities.
+Other Potential Opportunities: The Watershed Protection Division, Restoration Branch will accept suggestions from nonprofit organizations for projects or programs that do not currently exist within DOEE.
+If deemed feasible and beneficial, DOEE may award grant funding to support the project if deemed feasible and supportive of agency priorities.
 Contact: Steve Saari at 202-535-2961 or steve.saari@dc.gov

-Department of Energy and Evironment

-The Government of the District of Columbia 1200 First \$1 NE, 5th Floor Washington, DC 2000 I (202) 535-2600
+Department of Energy and Evironment The Government of the District of Columbia 1200 First St NE, 5th Floor Washington, DC 20001 (202) 535-2600